olisystems/origin-247-sdk/packages/ewf_samples/docs/ewf_samples.md

 - The Origin 24/7 SDK's Certificate module provides functionality for on-chain operations such as deploying contracts, issuing, transferring, and claiming certificates on the blockchain.

+### Origin 24/7 SDK Transfer
+- The Origin 24/7 SDK Transfer module enables the issuance and transfer of energy certificates on the blockchain.

+- The Transfer module integrates with Nest.js applications and requires TypeORM configuration.

+- Users can send generation events to the CQRS event bus, implement transfer site queries, and add validators for transfer validation.

 ## Claim Diagram
 The Claim Diagram illustrates the flow of computations and matching in a claim processing system.
 It consists of three main components: Computations, SpreadMatcher, and Main.